astropy/astropy/docs/vo/index.rst

 Downloading http://nvo.stsci.edu/vor10/getRecord.aspx?...
 # ...

-Add 'W24' from :ref:`votable-sec-api-exceptions` to the list of non-critical warnings to be ignored and re-run default validation.
+Add 'W24' from `astropy.io.votable.exceptions` to the list of non-critical warnings to be ignored and re-run default validation.
 This is *not* recommended unless you know exactly what you are doing: